 The name Croesus has passed the test of time for defining wealth.
 By what financial mechanism was this wealth obtained?

-Assume there are multiple minters stamping metal coins of specific weight and quality, and imprinted with the logo of the minter.
+Assume there are multiple minters stamping gold coins of specific weight and quality, and imprinted with the logo of the minter.
 Though two gold coins may be of the same weight and quality, only the gold coin stamped by the State is considered Legal Tender, and therefore a valid payment for taxes and debt.
 The State monopolizes the minting/stamping of Legal Tender.

 Any form of money that a government decrees must be accepted in payment of debts.